jonfernandez12/FRIDAY_code_challenge/docs/index.md

 ## Run tests

 Run all tests defined in app/services/tests/test.py.

 ```bash
 make run-tests
 ```

 ## Format code

-Orders dependencies with isort and formats the code using the requirementes defined on pyproject.toml.
+Orders dependencies with Isort and formats the code using Black.

 ```bash
 make format